Robert Collis: Medical career

-After qualifying in medicine, Collis began his clinical career as a house physician at King’s College Hospital, London, where he trained in general medicine, neurology, and children's medicine, before moving to Great Ormond Street Hospital for Sick Children in Bloomsbury, where he worked under Sir George Frederic Still, the 'father of British paediatrics', serving as Still's last house physician prior to retirement.
-He qualified MCRP and in 1925, was awarded a Rockefeller Fellowship to undertake research in paediatrics at the Harriet Lane Children’s Department of Johns Hopkins Hospital in Baltimore, Maryland.
+After qualifying in medicine, Collis began his clinical career as a house physician at King's College Hospital, London, where he trained in general medicine, neurology, and children's medicine, before moving to Great Ormond Street Hospital for Sick Children in Bloomsbury, where he worked under Sir George Frederic Still, the "father of British paediatrics", serving as Still's last house physician prior to retirement.
+He qualified MCRP and in 1925, was awarded a Rockefeller Fellowship to undertake research in paediatrics at the Harriet Lane Children's Department of Johns Hopkins Hospital in Baltimore, Maryland.
 Upon return to Britain, Collis was appointed a research fellow at Great Ormond Street Hospital, where he carried out influential investigations into the aetiology of erythema nodosum.

 In 1932, Collis moved back to Dublin to take over the practice and the Fitzwilliam Square residence of retiring paediatrician Dr. Brian Crichton.
 He was soon appointed director of the Department of Paediatrics at the Rotunda Hospital and physician to the National Children's Hospital, Harcourt Street.
 He was instrumental in the development of enhanced neonatal services at the Rotunda, particularly for premature babies.

-Dr. Collis volunteered with the British Red Cross at the Bergen-Belsen concentration camp after its liberation by Allied troops in 1945.
+Collis volunteered with the British Red Cross at the Bergen-Belsen concentration camp after its liberation by Allied troops in 1945.
 He facilitated the transport of five orphaned child survivors from Bergen-Belsen to Ireland in 1946, organising their placement and personally overseeing their ongoing convalescent care at Fairy Hill Hospital in Howth.
-Dr. Collis adopted two of the children, siblings Edit and Zoltan Zinn.
-While at Bergen-Belsen, he met Johanna 'Han' Hogerzeil, a Dutch Red Cross volunteer, whom he later married after a divorce from his first wife, Phyllis Heron.
+Collis adopted two of the children, siblings Edit and Zoltan Zinn.
+While at Bergen-Belsen, he met Johanna "Han" Hogerzeil, a Dutch Red Cross volunteer, whom he later married after a divorce from his first wife, Phyllis Heron.

 In 1948, Collis established the first dedicated Cerebral Palsy clinic in Dublin, and founded the charity organisation Cerebral Palsy Ireland, which is now Enable Ireland.
-One of Collis' influential paediatric patients was Christy Brown, a Dublin cerebral palsy patient referred to him for physiotherapy-oriented rehabilitative treatment by his sister-in-law, Dr. Eirene Collis, a London-based specialist in cerebral palsy.
+One of Collis's influential paediatric patients was Christy Brown, a Dublin cerebral palsy patient referred to him for physiotherapy-oriented rehabilitative treatment by his sister-in-law, Dr. Eirene Collis, a London-based specialist in cerebral palsy.
 Brown became a notable author and artist.
 Collis proofread drafts of Brown's autobiography, My Left Foot, for which he wrote a foreword.
-Published in 1954, it was later adapted into the widely-acclaimed film, My Left Foot (1989).
+Published in 1954, the book was later adapted into the widely acclaimed 1989 film, My Left Foot.

-Family and Personal Life
+Family and personal life

 Collis was born into a prominent Anglo-Irish family.
 The writer John Stewart Collis was his twin and Maurice Collis, writer and biographer, was his elder brother.
 He married Phyllis Heron, a native of Cornwall, in 1927.
 They had two sons and adopted and raised the Holocaust survivor siblings Edit and Zoltan Zinn together.
 After their divorce, Collis remarried in 1957, to Han Hogerzeil.
 He and Han moved to Ibadan, Nigeria; they also had two sons, one of whom died young.